-Returning to California in 1999, he assumed the post of Executive Sous Chef at Wine Spectator’s Greystone Restaurant at the Culinary Institute of America.
-McCown then followed acclaimed Chef Todd Humphries to work with master restaurateur Pat Kuleto, to open the renowned Napa Valley restaurant, Martini House in St. Helena.
-As Chef de Cuisine, McCown guided the culinary program to many accolades such as Esquire Magazine’s award for top new restaurants in America, Bon Appetit’s “Best of 2002”, the San Francisco Chronicle’s top five restaurants for new American cuisine and one star from the Michelin Guide.
+Returning to California in 1999, he assumed the post of executive sous chef at Wine Spectator’s Greystone Restaurant at the Culinary Institute of America.
+McCown then followed acclaimed chef Todd Humphries to work with master restaurateur Pat Kuleto to open the renowned Napa Valley restaurant Martini House in St. Helena.
+As chef de cuisine, McCown guided the culinary program to many accolades, including Esquire magazine’s award for top new restaurants in America, Bon Appetit’s Best of 2002, the San Francisco Chronicle’s Top Five Restaurants for New American Cuisine, and one star from the Michelin Guide.

 After his tenure at Martini House, McCown developed the culinary program for Francis Ford Coppola’s Rubicon Estate at the historic Inglenook Chateau in the heart of Napa Valley.
 McCown’s work at the winery received exceptional reviews.
 Additionally, he was the only American chef invited to Tokyo’s Cirque Culinaire in 2008.